 This certification validates your extract, transform, and load (ETL) and data warehouse skills, along with those for implementing BI solutions using multidimensional and tabular data models and online analytical processing (OLAP) cubes.

-To earn the MCSA: SQL 2016 BI Development, I need to pass two exams:
+To earn the MCSA: SQL 2016 BI Development, you need to pass two exams:

 I will blog about my experiences preparing for and taking these exams in separate blog posts.